MARKAZI JAMIAT AHL-E-HADITH

 The influx of Muslim immigrants from the Indian sub-continent started in the late 1950s and early 1960s.
 Muslims belonging to various strata of society, schools of thought, intellectual and ideological sections of the community sought to migrate to Britain.
-Most of the immigrants came here as labourers and factory workers into booming British industries which were suffering from a shortage of workers.
+Most of the immigrants came here as laborers and factory workers into booming British industries which were suffering from a shortage of workers.
 The main and primary motive for immigration was, therefore, economic and financial.

 Amongst these immigrants was Maulana Fazal Karim Asim, from Mirpur-Kashmir, who arrived in Britain in 1962 as a factory worker.
-He was educated in religious sciences, a holder of fadil degree from Madrasah Ghaznawiyah in Amritsar, and Moulvi Fadil, Munshi Fadil and Adib Fadil from Punjab University.
+He was educated in religious sciences, a holder of Fadil degree from Madrasah Ghaznawiyah in Amritsar, and Moulvi Fadil, Munshi Fadil and Adib Fadil from Punjab University.
 When, in 1963, the UK Islamic Mission was founded in Birmingham, Maulana Asim became a very active member.
 He worked as Khateeb at the Mission’s mosque for about one year and taught children as well.

 In 1965, he saw the compelling need to establish a proper supplementary school for Muslim children whose parents were just immigrating to Britain and settling here.
 The main aim was to enable them to learn English so that they could compete in their classes.
-To this purpose he laid down the foundation of the Muslim Oriental School at Small Heath, Birmingham.
+To this purpose, he laid down the foundation of the Muslim Oriental School at Small Heath, Birmingham.
 Maulana Asim though a staunch Ahl-e-Hadith, made great efforts to keep the Muslim community united, and not divided on denominational lines.
 He worked with every group of the Muslim community regardless of their ideological inclinations and differences.
-He even harmonised himself to the extent that he avoided offering prayers according to his own personal conviction.
+He even harmonized himself to the extent that he avoided offering prayers according to his own personal conviction.

 Although Maulana Asim did his best to work in full co-operation with all the groups of the Muslim community until 1974, the community appeared to be forming itself along the same ideological and communal lines as ‘back home’.
-Ahl-e-Hadith were now being excluded or marginalised in various religious and social activities.
+Ahl-e-Hadith were now being excluded or marginalized in various religious and social activities.

 In December 1975, Maulana Asim left for Saudi Arabia to perform Hajj.
 As planned, a meeting was arranged between him and Shaikh Ibn Baz where he put forward two requests.
 As the Jamiat needed to purchase a property where it could base its activities and promote its dawah mission, he asked the Shaikh for financial help.
-Also looking at the shortage of daees he also requested the Shaikh to send graduate students from the Islamic University of Madina, suggesting the names of very three students who had earlier come to Britain.
+Also looking at the shortage of daees he also requested the Shaikh to send graduate students from the Islamic University of Madina, suggesting the names of every three students who had earlier come to Britain.
 However, despite his efforts, the Shaikh was never able to fulfill the first request, but he did fulfill the second request by dispatching two of the three students who graduated in 1976; Mahmood Ahmad Mirpuri and Shareef Ahmad Hafiz.
 They arrived in the UK at the end of 1976.

 Maulana Mirpuri was born in 1945 in a small village near Mirpur.
-In his childhood he lost his parents and was brought up as an orphan.
+In his childhood, he lost his parents and was brought up as an orphan.
 He had no brothers or sisters.
 However, although his family had no educational background, he became a learned and highly educated man.

 After his early education, he went to Gujranwala (Punjab, Pakistan), where he completed Dars-e-Nizami in a well-known religious seminary; Jamia Islamia.
-Later he moved from Jamia Islamia Gujranwala to Jamia Islamia Bahawalpur, which was raised in 1975 to the level of university under the name of Islamic University of Bahawalpur.
+Later he moved from Jamia Islamia Gujranwala to Jamia Islamia Bahawalpur, which was raised in 1975 to the level of the university under the name of Islamic University of Bahawalpur.
 Here he attained a degree in Islamic studies and moved to Lahore where he enrolled in the department of the Arabic Oriental College, Punjab University Lahore, and received his master’s degree in Arabic in 1971.

 During his stay in Lahore, he became deeply involved in the activities of the Jamiat Ahl-e-Hadith Pakistan and became a member of the editorial board of the Jamiat’s organ ‘Ahl-e-Hadith’.
 He resided in Begum Kot, in the suburb of Lahore, where he used to deliver his Friday sermons.
 Both these activities helped him to gain substantial experience and fame as a journalist and orator.